 It was determined when comparing different segments along the same corridor that several of the GSATS criteria did not impact the ranking.
-Therefore, Livability, Functional Class, and Consistence with Local Land Use Plans were removed.
-In addition, a public involvement criterion was added to capture the input from the public.
+Therefore, Livability, Functional Class, Resiliency, and Consistence with Local Land Use Plans were removed.
 As a result, the criterion in Table 7.4 is used to rank the recommended long-term improvements for the SC 90 and Hwy 57 corridors.